-- 400 (last year 2016/17 this figure was 320) of these children have attended and completed a sports club ran by our specialist coaches, which includes our Gifted and Talented pupils.
+- 400 (in 2016/17 this figure was 320) of these children have attended and completed a sports club ran by our specialist coaches, which includes our Gifted and Talented pupils.

 - Our success in sporting competitions has also improved, most noticeable in rounders, cricket, netball, hockey and football with school teams reaching the final stages of competitions and indeed winning many of the matches played.

 - During the academic year of 2017/18, 88% of our children from Year 1 up to Year 6, took part in an extra-curricular club.
 73% of those children chose to take part in an extra-curricular sports club

 P.E. is undertaken right throughout the school and is the most important activity leading towards good physical co-ordination and agile movement.
 To be excused from PE for a longer time would require a note from a doctor.
 Correct kit is essential: plimsolls, black shorts, yellow polo shirts (available with the logo at a cost of £7.50 from the school office) It is an enjoyable subject and all children are to take part unless a note from parents is produced.
 All jewellery must be removed and clothing named.
 Children should not wear ear-rings until they are old enough to remove them themselves.
 In line with health and safety guidelines, only small studs must be worn at school.
 Older children will take part in organised games, athletics and swimming.
 Currently we have school teams in football, netball, cross county, hockey, rounders, cricket, and athletics.

 Please look at our PE overview which informs you of the different PE units our staff, including our coaches, deliver across the school year.